KeepItOnTheDownload/Python_Blockchain_Wallet/README.md

   - `to` -- the recipient address.
   - `amount` -- the amount of the coin to send.

-  You will need to check the coin, then return one of the following functions based on the library:

   - For `ETH`, return an object containing `to`, `from`, `value`, `gas`, `gasPrice`, `nonce`, and `chainID`.
     Make sure to calculate all of these values properly using `web3.py`!
   - For `BTCTEST`, return `PrivateKeyTestnet.prepare_transaction(account.address, [(to, amount, BTC)])`